 |

-Collegiate football
+Collegiate

-and basketball star.
-Offensive lineman in the National Football
+football and basketball star.
+Offensive lineman in the National

+commentator.
 Restaurateur.
 Car dealer.
 School builder.
-Role model.
+Role

 To say that